binod132/user-service/README.md

             type: Utilization
             averageUtilization: 75
 ```
-2. Deploy Service B with a custom metric monitoring configuration, allowing its
+1.2 **Deploy Service B with a custom metric monitoring configuration, allowing its
-replica count to be dynamically scaled based on the CPU utilization of Service A.
+replica count to be dynamically scaled based on the CPU utilization of Service A.**
     I am using KEDA, event-based scaling, as keda is easy to implement and fast.
 2.1 Installtion